There are so many amazing restaurants in Puerto Vallarta to discover.

-One of my favorite reasons to come to a beach town in Mexico is for the fresh seafood.
-I love a cold ceviche, a spicy fish taco, and trying new-to-me seafood dishes like octopus.
-There was definitely plenty of that on our trip to Puerto Vallarta.
+One of my favorite reasons to come to a beach town in Mexico is for fresh seafood.
+I love a cold ceviche, a spicy fish taco, and trying new-to-me seafood dishes like octopus or aguachile.
+There is always plenty of that on our trips to Puerto Vallarta and that’s mostly what you’ll find in this list of best restaurants in Puerto Vallarta.

 Both are chock full of restaurants and bars and it’s very easy to walk between the two neighborhoods which are connected via the Malecon (boardwalk).

 Where to Eat in Puerto Vallarta

-It’s also a great option if you’re on your way to the beach – you can get a few of them to go and enjoy them with your feet in the sand.
+It’s a great option if you’re on your way to the beach – you can get a few of them to go and enjoy them with your feet in the sand.

-Mariscos El Guero
+2. Mariscos El Guero

-This is perhaps the most famous mariscos, or seafood restaurant in the romantic zone.
-The local food tour company stops here and when you search for seafood in Puerto Vallarta, this is one of the first ones to come up in Google.
+This is perhaps the most famous mariscos, or seafood restaurant in Puerto Vallarta romantic zone neighborhood.
+This local food tour company stops here and when you search for seafood restaurants in Puerto Vallarta, this is one of the first ones to come up in Google.

 They also have a fridge full of ice cold beer, which goes perfectly with a few of their grilled shrimp tacos.

 2024 Update: I revisited El Guero in December 2022 and it wasn’t quite as good as I remembered.
 There are better places on this list for both tacos and ceviche, but I still think that the service here is exceptional, the prices unbeatable, and the main plates like the whole fish or the cooked shrimp in the diablo sauce are incredibly good.
 But if you want fish tacos, this is not one of the best restaurants in Puerto Vallarta for that.